-U.S. Communities is a nonprofit government purchasing cooperative that reduces the cost of goods and services for participating agencies by aggregating their purchasing power nationwide.
-Lead public agencies competitively solicit contracts which U.S. Communities makes available to agencies and nonprofits nationwide.
+U.S. Communities is a leading government purchasing cooperative that reduces the cost of goods and services for participating agencies by aggregating their purchasing power nationwide.
+Lead public agencies competitively solicit contracts which U.S. Communities makes available to agencies, educational institutions, and nonprofits nationwide.

 Yes.
 The Advisory Board consists of public purchasing professionals that provides leadership and overall direction for U.S. Communities.
 View the list of Advisory Board members.